Trump denies calling war dead 'losers' and 'suckers'

 On Tuesday, Democratic Presidential nominee Joe Biden named Kamala Harris his running mate.
 It's the first time since 2008 that a woman was named the Vice Presidential nominee on a major party ticket.
 In 2008, Alaska governor Sarah Palin was named John McCain's VP on the Republican party's ticket.
 Republicans quickly slammed the media for what they called "sexist" coverage of Palin.
 In an interview with Good Morning America, Palin reflected on how she was treated.

-[NFA] Democratic presidential nominee Joe Biden accused U.S. President Donald Trump of failing to feel the economic pain caused by the coronavirus pandemic and said that if his alleged comments about fallen U.S. military personnel were true, then they were "a disgrace."
-This report produced by Chris Dignam.
+[NFA] Democratic presidential nominee Joe Biden accused U.S. President Donald Trump of failing to feel the economic pain caused by the coronavirus pandemic and said that if his alleged comments about..

-[NFA] An article in The Atlantic magazine this week said President Trump called fallen U.S. service people "losers" and "suckers" - which Trump quickly denied and which his Democratic rival, Joe Biden,..